Cam Gill: Carolina Panthers (second stint)

 On October 22, 2024, Gill was signed by the Carolina Panthers off the Lions practice squad.

 Minneapolis Vikings

 On August 13, 2025, Gill was signed by the Minnesota Vikings.
 He was released by the Vikings on August 24.

+Louisville Kings

+On February 3, 2026, Gill signed with the Louisville Kings of the United Football League (UFL).
+On June 10, Gill was named the UFL Defensive Player of the Year, having set the UFL single-season sack record with 10 sacks.

+Carolina Panthers (third stint)

+On July 24, 2026, Gill signed with the Carolina Panthers.
+He was released on August 30 as part of final roster cuts and signed to the practice squad the next day.
+He was released on September 9.